Treyzer567/themes/README.md

 2. Paste the contents of `homarr-desktop-theme.css` or `homarr-mobile-theme.css`
 3. Save

+*note that when using the mobile theme, do not set a page title or do | but instead use a logo with the name added to the side of it.
+That is what I use and what was used for spacing.

 > You will need to make a desktop board and a mobile board to apply each one respectively.

 ### BookStack